 Hiring an attorney to represent you is a serious decision.
-There are several different fee arrangement you can make with your attorney.
+There are several different fee arrangements you can make with your attorney.

 A flat fee means you pay the attorney a fixed sum of money and he does a predefined scope of work on your behalf.
 This kind of arrangement works well for smaller assignments such as traffic tickets.
 Most criminal cases are also done on a flat fee basis.

 Attorneys also do work on an hourly basis charging clients by the hour at an agreed hourly rate.
 Most family and domestic cases are done on an hourly basis.
 Occasionally it is possible to combine several types of fees.
 An example would be a flat fee upfront and a reduced contingent fee based on the amount collected.

 Most personal injury matters are handled on a contingent fee basis.
 Items that many attorneys consider taking on a contingent fee basis include auto accidents, medical malpractice, workman’s compensation, Social Security disability, defective products, dog bites, slip and falls, and assault.
 A contingent fee arrangement provides that the client pays no money to hire the attorney and the attorney is paid a percentage of the amount collected from a third party.

 Most contingent fee arrangement provides for a certain percentage if the case is settled before suit is filed and a higher rate if it is necessary for the attorney to file suit on behalf of the client.
 Many agreements also provide an increased percentage fee if the matter is taken to an appeal.
 Attorneys are prohibited by ethics rules from accepting criminal cases or domestic cases on a contingent fee basis.

 Clients are responsible for the expenses incurred in pursuing their claim.
 Most attorneys collect the expenses due from the client when the case settled or from the judgment collected from the other party.
 An attorney will keep a client informed as to the expenses they are likely to incur as the matter proceeds.